Introduction

 -

-Maroota Sands Swamp Forest is an open-Forest with a canopy dominated by Swamp Mahogany (Eucalyptus robusta).
-The community found on the Maroota sand mass is approximately 160m above sea level.
+Maroota Sands Swamp Forest30 is an open-Forest with a canopy dominated by Swamp Mahogany (Eucalyptus robusta31).
+The community found on the Maroota sand mass32 is approximately 160m above sea level.

 -

-Western Sydney Dry Rainforest is very restricted and occurs most commonly in the far southern section of the Cumberland Plain, in the Razorback Range near Picton.
+Western Sydney Dry Rainforest33 is very restricted and occurs most commonly in the far southern section of the Cumberland Plain34, in the Razorback Range near Picton.
 Outlying occurrences have been recorded at Grose Vale and Cattai.
 This ecosystem is restricted to hilly country where it occurs on the sheltered lower slopes and gullies.

 -

-River-Flat Eucalypt Forest on Coastal Floodplains is found on the river flats of the coastal floodplains.
+River-Flat Eucalypt Forest on Coastal Floodplains35 is found on the river flats of the coastal floodplains.
 It has a tall open tree layer of eucalypts, which may exceed 40m in height.

 Threatened animals